 Gunwerks makes top-of-the-line precision shooting systems and has developed a well-deserved reputation for producing some of the best long-range rifles in the business.
 They designed the Gunwerks Muzzleloader using the same principles, so it may be the best long-range muzzleloader on the market.

-The Gunwerks Muzzleloader doesn’t come cheap, though.
+The Gunwerks Muzzleloader doesn't come cheap, though.
 Then again, no other muzzleloader can really offer a realistic shot a 1 MOA accuracy out to 500 yards, either.
 If you managed to land a really tough-to-draw muzzleloader tag and you want the best long-range muzzleloader money can buy, this muzzleloader may be the right choice for you.
 If you sight it in properly and spend plenty of time at the range with it prior to your hunt, the Gunwerks Muzzleloader won't let you down at the moment of truth.